 Throughout the academic year, the Center for College Planning (CCP) offers a variety of school counselor trainings.
-To register for a training, please call 888.7.GRADUATE, x119 or click here.
+To register for a training, please call 888.747.2382, x119 or click here.

 Admissions 201: The Admissions Evolution

 Let's face it.
 The college admissions process is constantly changing.
 Evolving professional structures and expectations, changing demographics, trending majors, changing technology and the impact of social media, shifting recruitment strategies, and buzzwords such as "demonstrated interest", "SAT optional school", and "full need colleges" impact admissions professionals, school counselors, parents and students.
 Join us for an engaging discussion with admissions professionals from both public and private universities to address these changes and get advice on how to best counsel your students in the ever-shifting college process.

 Financial Aid Workshop

 Join us for our Financial Aid Workshop for School Counselors.
 This workshop provides a comprehensive and easy-to-understand overview of the financial aid process, the role of the school counselor, resources for students and families and updates to the process.
 From 9 to 11 a.m., we invite new school counselors to join us for an introduction to financial aid where we will cover the different types of financial aid, necessary application forms, scholarship opportunities, special circumstances, and general funding options.
 At 11 a.m., we invite experienced counselors to join us for the latest updates to the FAFSA, FSA ID, IRS DRT, and more.
 After lunch, a panel of financial aid counselors will share their expertise regarding topics such as special circumstances, dependency/dependency overrides, and undocumented students.
 They will help to demystify the many FAFSA and financial aid myths school counselors and staff may encounter.